-I. Appropriate Source Term, Dose Calculations, and Siting for SMRs Applicability: SMRs and SMRs Status In the December 29, 2011, memorar Commission, the staff stated it would engaged with SMR stakeholders reg applications of mechanistic source to methods, review of pre-application was and topical reports it receives from p Term, Dose Calculations, and Siting for SMRs Commission, the staff stated it would engaged with SMR stakeholders reg applications of mechanistic source to methods, review of pre-application was application.
-Applicability.
-Swirks and non-LWRs and topical reports it receives ifful proposal address MST, and considerations of and development in this area.
-If nee staff would propose revised review gregulations, or propose new guidance reviews of SMRs.
-In Commission Memoranda dated M 2013, and June 20, 2014, the staff pupdates on interactions with DOE and industry organizations regarding MS February 7, 2016, the staff provided Commission SECY 16-0012, which a this item.
-The paper concluded that and non-light water reactor (non-LW applicants can employ modern analy demonstrate quantitatively the safety those designs, and (2) MST analysis can also be used by applicants to de the ability of the enhanced safety fear plant designs to mitigate accident reliallow future COL applicants to considistances to Exclusion Area Bounda Low Population Zones and potentiall proximity to population centers.
-Disposition: The staff has engaged interested stakeholders on this issue.
-The staff developed a draft white par summarizing the assessment of curr regulations, guidance, and Commiss and discussed it in a public meeting.
-December 14, 2017.
-During a May 3 public meeting, NEI provided feedbat topic on behalf of the nuclear industricated their position that Regulatory 4.7 should be updated to scale the p density guidance based on the small term and lower probability of release for SMRs and advanced reactors.
-T arding erm (MST) white papers otential erm issues Is to research essary, the puidance or the to support er to supp
+Issue Title/Applicability Status References I. Appropriate Source In the December 29, 2011, memorandum to the Term, Dose Commission, the staff stated it would remain Staff Draft Calculations, and engaged with SMR stakeholders regarding White Paper Siting for SMRs applications of mechanistic source term (MST) (11/29/17) methods, review of pre-application white papers Applicability: SMRs and and topical reports it receives from potential SECY-16-0012 non-LWRs SMR applicants concerning source term issues (02/07/16) that discuss design-specific proposals to Commission address MST, and considerations of research and development in this area.
+If necessary, the Commission Memo staff would propose revised review guidance or (06/20/14) regulations, or propose new guidance to support (00/20/14) reviews of SMRs.
+Commission Memo In Commission Memoranda dated May 30, (05/30/13) 2013, and June 20, 2014, the staff provided updates on interactions with DOE and nuclear Commission industry organizations regarding MST.
+On Memo February 7, 2016, the staff provided the (12/29/11) Commission SECY-16-0012, which addressed · · · · this item.
+The paper concluded that (1) SMR and non-light water reactor (non-LWR) applicants can employ modern analysis tools to demonstrate quantitatively the safety features of those designs, and (2) MST analysis methods can also be used by applicants to demonstrate the ability of the enhanced safety features of plant designs to mitigate accident releases, allow future COL applicants to consider reduced distances to Exclusion Area Boundaries and Low Population Zones and potentially increase proximity to population centers.
+Disposition.
+The staff has an argued with Disposition: The staff has engaged with interested stakeholders on this issue in 2017.
+The staff developed a draft white paper summarizing the assessment of current siting regulations, guidance, and Commission policy Γ regulations, guidance, and commission policy